-Free school meals and remote education
+Free school meals and remote education (in a government closure situation)

 Where pupils eligible for benefits-related free school meals are receiving remote education, we will work with the school catering team to provide good quality lunch parcels or to issue a food voucher if available.
 This will ensure that eligible pupils continue to be supported for the period they are unable to attend school.